-Apollonia Archeological Park is one of Albania’s most impressive tourist attractions and a reason to visit if you are a history buff or an Antiquity lover.
+Apollonia Archeological Park is one of Albania’s most impressive tourist attractions.
+It’s definitely one of the top things to do in Albania for history buffs or an Antiquity lovers.

 Located about 20min from Durres and about an hour from Tirana, Apollonia was once a Greek city founded in the 7th century BC and was then taken over by the Romans in the 2nd century AD.
 Its importance started to decline in the 3rd century AD after an earthquake.

-Apollonia is a rather common name among Illyrian and Greek cities, all of which are devoted to the God Apollo, but the one in Albania is the most important owing to its size which reached 60,000 inhabitants at its peak.
+Apollonia is a rather common name among Illyrian and Greek cities, all of which are devoted to the God Apollo.
+Yet an interesting fact about the one in Albania is that it’s most important owing to its size which reached 60,000 inhabitants at its peak.

 As an important port city, like Durres, Apollonia was a key point in the Greek Via Egnatia road which connected Thessaloniki with modern day Istanbul.
 The city was wealthy and prosperous and minted its own coins.